RR0/uDb/README.md

                     - MAP: Coordinates are known.
 OK to place event on screen maps.
                     - GND: At least ONE observer (or radar) was on land.
                     - CIV: At least ONE observer was civilian
-                    - HQO: High Quality Observer(s): Scientists, Engineers, well trained individuals.
+                    - HQO: Observer(s) were scientists, Engineers, well trained individuals.
 3 or more people with consistent descriptions.
       Description : they admitted flying
                     Type of UFO / Craft:
                     - CIG: Torpedo, cigar, fuselage or cylinder shaped vehicle.
 (Use SCR for a classic "saucer" seen edge-on.)